 Many people generally view genealogy as a retired person’s hobby–a pastime of sweet, old ladies nostalgically reminiscing about days gone by.
 This is not entirely accurate.
-One report from 2009 revealed that of the nine million Internet users who describe “genealogy” as a “core passion/hobby,” 7.5 million are 45 years or older.1 While this may seem to confirm the stereotype of family research as a retirement activity, it remains true that 1.5 million of these genealogy-minded Internet users range in age from high school aged to 44 years old.
+One report from 2009 revealed that of the nine million Internet users who describe “genealogy” as a “core passion/hobby,” 7.5 million are 45 years or older. ((Bank of America Merrill Lynch analyst report, December 2009.
+Data from @Plan study conducted May 2009.))
+While this may seem to confirm the stereotype of family research as a retirement activity, it remains true that 1.5 million of these genealogy-minded Internet users range in age from high school aged to 44 years old.
 That is 1 out of 6 genealogy hobbyists who are relatively quite young, many starting in their teen years.

 We, of course, ought to celebrate this, and try to encourage people to get involved in genealogy earlier and younger.
 (How many times have you banged your head against your fist, desperately wishing you had caught the genealogy bug years ago, when this and that ancestor were still alive?)
 I am 27 years old–extremely young by the standards of the field of genealogy–and I started researching my family tree in earnest when I was 14 years old.
 Years later, it would go from a hobby to an obsession, and a few years after that, it would go from an obsession to a profession.
 I have several other friends who have been researching their roots since their teen years, as well.